 - Spinal cord injuries (SCIs)

 You may feel lucky if you escape a motorcycle crash with only road rash.
 Nonetheless, you should still get examined by a doctor.
 Your road rash could become infected, or your injuries could worsen over time.

 Remember, even minor injuries can lead to more severe conditions such as sepsis, and must be treated immediately after a collision.
 In case of obvious severe injuries, it’s vital you not only seek treatment, but contact a Lake County motorcycle accident attorney.
-An attorney who is willing to go the extra mile in your case may be the difference between compensatory justice and medical bills that leave you bankrupt.
+An personal injury attorney in Lake County who is willing to go the extra mile in your case may be the difference between compensatory justice and medical bills that leave you bankrupt.

 Common Reasons for a Lake County Motorcycle Accident

 Although operators and passengers under 18 are required to wear a helmet by Indiana state law, many older motorcycle operators and passengers chose not to don helmets.
 A helmet can’t prevent an accident, but it could help in staving off Traumatic Brain Injury (TBI), and other head and facial injuries.
 In 2019, 65% of those involved in motorcycle collisions and 27% of motorcyclists killed in accidents weren’t wearing helmets..